Judge: NY lockup’s COVID-19 response lacked common sense

 He noted that at least 5% of the MCC’s more than 700 inmates contracted the coronavirus in March and April.

 The federal Bureau of Prisons on its website continued to show Thursday that only one inmate currently has the coronavirus and four have recovered even though a government lawyer admitted weeks ago that nearly three dozen inmates were believed to have had it.
-Lawyers for inmates have estimated the true infection rate was more likely 75 to 150 inmates.
+Lawyers for inmates have estimated the true number of infections among inmates was more likely 75 to 150.

 “Although no inmate died, many were debilitated by coughs that wracked their bodies, fatigue so extreme they could not rise from bed, and a host of other symptoms,” Ramos said.
 “Even now, after the peak of the outbreak at the MCC, a handful of inmates continue to test positive for the disease.”